kavishgr/getghrel/README.md

 ### Dependencies

 - A GitHub token.
 By default, the tool will search for the `GITHUB_TOKEN` environment variable.
-Alternatively, you can also provide it directly through the command line.
+Alternatively, you can also provide it directly on the command line.

 ## Usage